leon4rd/test/README.md

-## Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+## Writing with a broken pencil is pointless.